nickp60/EzClermont/docs/analysis/validate/README.md

 # Getting the validation data
 The Strains listed in Clermont 2015  are mostly from bioproject PRJNA321606 (all the ECOR strains), and a handful of others.
-We get the bioproject strains directly ffrom the link on the bioproject page.
-The other strains are found in the `other_accessions.txt` doc.
-6 strains from the paper were not availible on Genbank.
-That was used with the Entrez Batch tool to download.
+The other strains were identified manually by seaching NCBI; 6 strains from the paper were not availible on Genbank.
+The strains from sims2011 were were identified similarly, and added to the `validation_metadata.csv` sheet.
+The accession from this used with the Entrez Batch tool to download; download the Genbank ones rather than the refeq, and refseq is missing a number of the accessions.

-I then manually copied and pasted table 2 from "Guide to the various phylogenetic classification schemes for Escherichia coliand the correspondence among schemes" Olivier Clermont, David Gordon and Erick Denamur

-Remember to pad the 0s in the metadata so things match up.

 # Running EzClermont